pic

 10

-Note that regular dictionaries are inherently unordered, determining that access to their elements doesn't follow any pattern.
-The following example illustrates this, where a vector collects the keys of a dictionary. [note] The package OrderedCollections addresses this, by offering a special dictionary called OrderedDict.
+Note that regular dictionaries are inherently unordered, meaning that the access to their elements doesn't follow any pattern.
+The following example illustrates this, by collecting the dictionary keys into a vector. [note] The package OrderedCollections addresses this, by offering a special dictionary called OrderedDict.
 It behaves similarly to regular dictionaries, including their syntax, but endows the dictionary with an order.

 some_dict = Dict(3 => 10, 4 => 20)